AlexFurlotte10/e-Closet-3172/README.md

 # e-Closet site description

+##mFinal Changes
+e-Closet has added a better colour-scheme to be more approachable to thos who are colourblind.
+Capability of manually looking through posts to lock/ban users who pose threat sign in is functional posting contnet is functional
+Welcome text is over masthead

 ## Functionality
 e-Closet is a website where we promote the sale of used clothes.
 Users will enter the landing page and either register or log-in.
 We use Google's Firebase Authentication to perform login/registration.
 Once the user is logged in they will be brought to their profile page where they will see a form where they can make a post and in their feed below is other user posts.
 This is a simple open feed where users will put their contact information in their post to connect with buyers/sellers.
 Functionality of making a post will be implemnted in mFinal.
 We are working to connect our posting forms and firebase storage.